lancenacabuan/shared/README.md

 “Let your light shine before men in such a way that they may see your good works, and glorify your Father who is in heaven.”

 ## **Emulate Christ**
-The *Emulate Christ* series for September 2024 challenges believers to mirror the life and teachings of Jesus, deepening our understanding of what it means to live out the Gospel.
+The *Emulate Christ* themed study challenges believers to mirror the life and teachings of Jesus, deepening our understanding of what it means to live out the Gospel.
 Beginning with the truth of our transformation into Christ’s image, it moves into practical steps for adopting His virtues such as humility, love, and servanthood.
 It concludes with the impact of living as Christ’s representatives, demonstrating His love and sharing the message of salvation.
 This study calls us to a life of discipleship, empowered by the Holy Spirit, as we pursue Christlikeness and embrace the privilege of showing His character to the world.

 **Romans 8:29**
 “For those whom He foreknew, He also predestined to become conformed to the image of His Son, so that He would be the firstborn among many brethren.”